TACC/abaco-docs/source/technical/registration.rst

 - The ``default_environment`` can be used to provide sensitive information to the actor that cannot be put in the image.
 - In order to execute privileged actors or to override the UID/GID used when executing an actor container, talk to the Abaco development team about your use case.
+- Abaco supports running specific actors within a given tenant on dedicated and/or specialized hardware for performance reasons.
+It accomplishes this through the use of actor ``queues``.
+If you need to run actors on dedicated resources, talk to the Abaco development team about your use case.

 Examples
 --------